JustinBeckwith/trebuchet/README.md

 App Engine Trebuchet is a replacement for the App Engine Launcher.
 It's super ultra expiremental, and under active development.
 This is a not an official Google project.

 ## TODO
-- auto-install dev_appserver if needed
+- cache result of dev_appserver installs so you don't need to install them twice
 - Log split/resize control
 - Add flex support
 - implement drag and drop